 And added sugars – whether it’s table sugar, cane sugar, or organic agave – are all too easy to over-consume.

 If you want a place to start, try to remove sugars in liquid form.
 You can drink seemingly endless calories from sugar and still feel hungry.
 And that's why soft drinks are more closely linked to the current obesity epidemic.
+For instance, sugary cocktails, they may not pave the way to weight loss, but alcohol and fat loss are possible if you simply limit your intake.

 Sodas and colas are by far the main source of added sugar in the average American’s diet, accounting for 34.4% of the added sugar consumed by U.S. adults and children.
 In that respect, fruit juices aren’t any healthier, either.